tobyloki/CodeExplorer/README.md

 # Code Explorer

 This app allows you to ask questions and get answers regarding your code provided the folder location of your code.
+It is a RAG LLM chain.
 The app was based on the GenAI stack from https://github.com/docker/genai-stack.

-NOTE: Currently app only works for code folders that are written in Python.

 # Configure